jcr-byte/little-sfu/README.md

 ## Project status

-Current milestone: **v0.1 — one-to-many broadcast**.
-The Go server, browser demo, RTP forwarding, room cleanup, periodic keyframe requests, and automated tests are implemented.
-The 30-minute viewing and goroutine-leak checks remain before tagging `v0.1.0`.
+Current milestone: **v0.2 — multi-party conferencing**.
+The v0.1 one-to-many
+broadcast implementation is complete.
+The project is moving on to multiple publishers and renegotiation.

-The target date for v0.1.0 is **September 20, 2026**.
+The target date for v0.2.0 is **October 11, 2026**.

 ## Run locally